Rick Rodgers’ Austrian Christmas Markets

 After breakfast, we’ll visit the Leopold Museum in the center of Vienna’s MuseumsQuartier.
 During a private guided tour, we’ll see the most eminent Egon Schiele collection and major works by Gustav Klimt, including his beautiful square-shaped landscape paintings.
 After lunch we’ll visit some markets of Vienna’s “Outer” neighborhoods, like Spittleberg, named after the Vienna public Hospital which had fields and vineyards in this part of the city from 1525.
 The vineyards paid for patient care.
 During the siege of Vienna in 1683 the Spittelberg was of great strategic importance because of its elevated location, and the early Baroque buildings were razed.
 After 1695, the district was rebuilt in a grid-shaped plan .
 Today it is a lively, multicultural district, one of the city’s quaintest, with cosy restaurants, small shops and studios.

 Today, we begin our exploration of the Salzkammergut region, the location of some of Austria’s most captivating villages, with local traditions galore, and never more so than before Christmas.
 After a scenic bus ride, we will arrive in Bad Ischl, summer home to the Imperial Court, which will be our base.
 There we will see their indoor market and experience the unique Krampusaulf, where St. Nicholas and his demon minions’ parade through town, perhaps spanking those of you who have been naughty (and hand out candy for the rest).
 A local dinner will be had at our inn, the Goldener Ochs.
 Advent is the most atmospheric time in Upper Austria, where customs are writ large.
-Here you will find all the events of the Advent season: St. Martin's festivals, Advent markets, Krampus parades, nativity scene exhibitions, Advent blowing, Advent carol singing.... everything at a glance
+Here you will find all the events of the Advent season: Advent markets, Krampus parades, nativity scene displays, and carol singing.

 An exploration of local villages awaits today.
-Our first stop is St. Wolfgang and its market.
-We board a ferry to cross the lake to St. Gilgen, where another entrancing market with handmade goods will tempt us with its wares.
+On the list are St Wolfgang and St Gilgen.
+Other treats await!
 We will return to Bad Ischl for an afternoon at leisure to explore its shops (or purchase more goods at the market).
 Enjoy your choice of dinner venues.

 Today begins with a very special visit to the Silent Night Chapel which commemorates where the ultimate Christmas carol was created and first performed in December of 1818..
 The Silent Night museum is located on the site of the original St. Nicholas Church where it was first sung and tells the story of how Joseph Mohr and Franz Xaver Gruber created the famous carol.
 After visiting the market there, we'll enjoy lunch at the Hotel Sacher in the city center.
 Our lunch will lead inexorably to their famous dessert, Sachertorte.
 Rick will explain how it got its name (and the controversy surrounding it) and how it's made.
 Afterwards enjoy some free time to enjoy more of the town.

 Returning to Vienna, we will stop at at Wenschitz Chocolate Factory (Pralinewelt), where you will make room in your luggage for sweet stocking stuffers and more.
-Our final stop before the hotel is the Advent Market at Garten Palace Liechtenstein is a hidden gem among Vienna’s Christmas markets.
-Located in the Liechtenstein Garden Palace, the second most significant Baroque building in Vienna, this market offers a charming alternative to the city’s busier holiday attractions.
-Then to the Vienna’s Palais Liechtenstein Garden market for any last-minute purchases and another example of a Viennese Palace market.
-We end our evening together at a farewell dinner.
+Our final stop is a hidden gem among Vienna’s Christmas markets, the advent market at the Liechtenstein Garden Palace, the second most significant Baroque building in Vienna.
+This market offers a charming alternative to the city’s busier holiday attractions.
+Afterwards, we return to the hotel and end our evening together at a farewell dinner.

 Day 10: